superfell/json2apex/readme.md

 For many years it was available at https://json2apex.herokuapp.com however Heroku discontinued the free tier and its no longer online there.

+You can now access it instead at https://superfell.com/json2apex

-You can run the tool locally via docker with
+Or you can run it locally via docker with

 `docker run  -p 9091:9091 -d  ghcr.io/superfell/json2apex:latest`